Explore & Apply

 Yes.
 Attendance at the residential workshops and regional pods is mandatory, and a condition of the scholarship.
 Participating in the Mentoring Programme is optional.

 - March: Applications open in mid-March.
 Candidates can add recommenders on the platform and begin uploading their documentation and working on their personal essays.
-See the next tabs for requirements.
+See ‘requirements’.

 - April: Applications close in mid-April.
 No late or incomplete applications will be accepted under any circumstances.